notyu-yu/stm32_offload_heap/README.txt

-tracechecker.py: Checks if trace files are valid. extract_output.py: Extract the program output string from gdb_out.txt when gdb is ran with -x gdbtrace.txt. trace_gen.py: Randomly generate trace files for testing.
+tracechecker.py: Checks if trace files are valid. extract_output.py: Extract the program output string from gdb_out.txt when gdb is ran with -x gdbtrace.txt. trace_gen.py: Randomly generate trace files for testing. run.sh: Runs test scripts in the short_trace directory, the pc_server binary needs to be manually restarted for every test with sudo privelige.